zer0mem/KernelProject/README.md

-KernelProject
+KernelProject (for demo, use "capstone" branch !)
 =============

-c++ kernel project in vs12, demo for capstone usage, available to use also boost!
+c++ kernel project in vs12, available to use also boost & std!

 **1. clone all (automatically)**